PicnicSupermarket/localicious/README.md

 To retrieve the latest version of the file in your repository, simply run `localicious install`. localicious also supports specifying a specific Git branch (by adding `:branch`).

-An alternative approach would be to use a local file as the source of translations.
+An alternative option would be to use a local file as the source of translations.
 This can be useful in scenarios where the translations are not managed in another repository, but instead are maintained locally.
 To use a Localicipe file located in a local directory, simply specify the :path variable as the source.
 This approach allows for more flexibility and control over the process, particularly for smaller projects or teams with limited resources.

 ```
 source: